SAP/ui5-tooling/docs/pages/FileSystem.md

 # UI5 FS

-The [UI5 FS](https://github.com/SAP/ui5-fs) provides a UI5-specific file system abstraction
+The [UI5 FS](https://github.com/SAP/ui5-fs) provides a UI5-specific file system abstraction.

 [**API Reference**](https://sap.github.io/ui5-tooling/v3/api/){: .md-button .sap-icon-initiative }

+## Overview

+The virtual file system "UI5 FS" offers an abstraction layer from the physical file system.
+Among other features, it can combine a set of scattered file locations into a well defined, virtual structure.

-### Resources
+### Resource

+A [Resource](https://sap.github.io/ui5-tooling/v3/api/@ui5_fs_Resource.html) basically represents a file.
+Besides providing access to the file content, it also carries metadata like the **virtual path** of the Resource.

-During the build phase, a modified resource is kept in memory for further processing in other build steps.
+Resources are typically created and stored in [Adapters](#adapters).
+Once read from a physical file system, they are typically kept in memory for further processing in other modules.

-This ensures performance, as physical read and write access for a high number of resources are kept to a minimum.
+This ensures a high build performance, as physical read and write access for a high number of resources are kept to a minimum.

-The virtual file system offers an abstraction layer from the physical file system.
-Amongst others, it can combine a bunch of scattered file locations into a well defined, virtualized structure.

 ### Adapters

 Adapters abstract access to different resource locations.

-The [memory adapter](lib/resources/adapters/Memory.js) represents a virtual file system, which maintains respective resources inside a data structure, whereas the [file system adapter](lib/resources/adapters/FileSystem.js) has direct access to the physical file system.
+The [Memory Adapter](https://sap.github.io/ui5-tooling/v3/api/@ui5_fs_adapters_Memory.html) represents a virtual file system, which maintains respective [Resources](#resource) inside a virtual data structure.

-### Resource Readers
-Maps virtual to physical paths.
+The [File System Adapter](https://sap.github.io/ui5-tooling/v3/api/@ui5_fs_adapters_FileSystem.html) on the other hand has direct access to the physical file system.
+It maps a "virtual base path" to a given physical path.

+Both adapters provide API to retrieve and persist [Resources](#resource).
+Namely an API to retrieve a single resource by its virtual path:`byPath()`.
+One to retrieve many resources based on patterns: `byGlob()`.
+And one to persist a single resource: `write()`.

-### Collections
+### Reader Collections
-Multiple resource readers can be bundled to a collection.
-There are multiple types of collections which differ in their capability of having read or write access and in the order of how they obtain resources.

-#### Collection
-The collection has only read access.

-The collection takes a list of readers.
-Readers are accessed in parallel: the reader which returns the resource first is used.

-#### Prioritized Collection
-The prioritized collection has only read access.

-The collection takes a list of readers.
-The readers are accessed prioritized in the same order as they are passed to the collection.

-#### Duplex Collection
-The duplex collection has read and write access.

-The collection takes a single reader or collection of readers and a writer instance for writing results.
+Reader collections allow grouped access to multiple adapters.
+Those might even be nested in other reader collections.

+They implement the same API for **retrieving** Resources as Adapters (`byPath` and `byGlob`).
+There are multiple flavors:

+* [ReaderCollection](https://sap.github.io/ui5-tooling/v3/api/@ui5_fs_ReaderCollection.html): The most basic collection.
+Allows parallel read access to multiple readers (i.e. adapters or collections)
+* [ReaderCollectionPrioritized](https://sap.github.io/ui5-tooling/v3/api/@ui5_fs_ReaderCollectionPrioritized.html): Contains a list of readers, which are searched in-order.
+This allows one reader to "overlay" resources of another
+* [DuplexCollection](https://sap.github.io/ui5-tooling/v3/api/@ui5_fs_DuplexCollection.html): Contains a single reader and a single "writer".
+It therefore also implements the Adapter API for **persisting** resources (`write()`).
+When retrieving resources, the writer is prioritized over the reader when retrieving files
+* [WriterCollection](https://sap.github.io/ui5-tooling/v3/api/@ui5_fs_WriterCollection.html): Contains a set of writers and a mapping for each of them.
+When writing a resource, the writer is chosen based on the resource's virtual path.

+### Readers

+TODO